semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 -   **Ownership**: maintaining ownership of files is more challenging.
 Systems like Git or Mercurial don’t feature built-in directory permissions.
 -   **Code reviews**: notifications can get very noisy.
 For instance, GitHub sends notifications about PRs to every developer in the repository.

 You may have noticed that these problems are mostly technical.
 Some of them may be mitigated by adopting the *trunk-based development* model, which encourages engineers to collaborate in a single branch, the trunk, and proposes limiting the lifespan of topic branches to the minimum.

 In the a short while, we’ll learn how companies that stuck to monorepos pushed the envelope by investing in tooling, adding integrations, and writing custom solutions.

 ## 1.5 It’s Not (Only) About Technology

 Choosing a repository strategy is not only a technical matter but also about how people communicate.
-As [Conway’s Law](https://www.thoughtworks.com/insights/articles/demystifying-conways-law) states, communication is essential for building great products:
+As stated by Conway’s Law, communication is essential for building great products:

-> Any organization that designs a system will produce a design whose structure is a copy of the organization’s communication structure. – Melvin E. Conway
+> Any organization that designs a system will produce a design whose structure is a copy of the organization’s communication structure.
+>   – Melvin E. Conway

 While multirepos allow each team to manage their projects independently, they also put up communications barriers.
 In that way, they can act as blinders, making developers focus only on the part they own, forgetting the overall picture.